An ancient craft that relies on the hands of the baker

 The Shelves and Counters

-All of the shelves and counters are from an old White Oak tree that had to be cut down in Wilmette.
-Horrigan Urban Forest Products works with local communities to salvage wood from trees that would otherwise be turned into mulch.
+All of the shelves and counters in Evanston are from an old White Oak tree that had to be cut down in Wilmette.
+The shelves in Libertyville were created from fallen trees in the Lake County area.
+We worked with Horrigan Urban Forest Products to obtain this re-purposed wood, which would otherwise be turned into mulch.

-Vintage Barn Lights in Appleton, Wisconsin salvaged all of the silver pendant lights.
-The exterior light was reclaimed from a closed factory building in Wisconsin.
-Our new red barn lights in the front windows were sourced from Barn Light Electric in Titusville, Florida.
+The exterior lights were reclaimed from the Evanston Rebuilding Warehouse.
+Our new red barn lights in both locations were sourced from Barn Light Electric in Titusville, Florida.

 This wood is from old Michigan cypress pickle barrels.

-All of the reclaimed windows on the west side of our retail area were sourced from Salvage One in Chicago
+All of the reclaimed windows behind our counters were also sourced from the Evanston Rebuilding Warehouse.

 Whether you’re looking for lunch, a quick coffee break or simply enjoy the smell of freshly baked bread, we’d love to see you!Find Us